FIRES, INCLUDING HIGH SEVERITY FIRES, ARE GOOD FOR FORESTS

 Western conifer forests have evolved with fire and are adapted to it, and in fact need fire.
 Wildfires, including high-severity fires, create important habitats, lessen the severity and frequency of disease and insect outbreaks, and facilitate seed germination in some plant species.
 Post-fire forests are one of the most biodiverse and important habitats, and are home to many at-risk, sensitive, and listed species.
 Post-fire areas are rich in snags (standing dead trees) used for nesting and foraging by many species, including woodpeckers.
 Fires also stimulate the growth of many species of native wildflowers, certain berries and fungi (such as Morels), and provide habitats for small mammals and forage for deer and elk.
 Post-fire habitats are among the most important for wildlife, and are unfortunately very rare compared to historic proportions because of continued fire-suppression and post-fire logging.

-In studies of the structures left by high-intensity burns, ecologists have found biodiversity equal to, or surpassing, the biodiversity found in old-growth forest.
+In studies looking at high-intensity burns, ecologists have found biodiversity equal to, or surpassing, the biodiversity found in old-growth forest.
 Dr. Richard Hutto, one of the nation’s top ornithologists, found that: “Besides the growing body of evidence that large, infrequent events are ecologically significant and not out of the range of natural variation, an evolutionary perspective also yields some insight into the ‘naturalness’ of severely burned forests… The dramatic positive response of so many plant and animal species to severe fire and the absence of such responses to low-severity fire in conifer forests throughout the U.S. West argue strongly against the idea that severe fire is unnatural.
 The biological uniqueness associated with severe fires could emerge only from a long evolutionary history between a severe-fire environment and the organisms that have become relatively restricted in distribution to such fires.
 The retention of those unique qualities associated with severely burned forest should, therefore, be of highest importance in management circles”.
-The current science points to post-fire replanting hindering natural recovery as well as potentially setting forests on an unnatural trajectory, and asserts that there are no ecological benefits to salvage logging.

 PROTECTED FORESTS WITH LITTLE OR NO LOGGING ARE NOT MORE LIKELY TO EXPERIENCE HIGHER SEVERITY WILDFIRE

 A recent study from Bradley et al. (2016) challenges USFS assumptions about the fire risk associated with more protected areas—those area that have been less-managed or less-logged, but may still have experienced some degree of fire exclusion (such as Wilderness areas.
-RHCAs have also, of course, seen much more protection than upland areas).
+Streamside riparian areas have also experienced more protection than upland areas for several decades).
 The authors state:

 “Protected forests burn at lower severities: We found no evidence to support the prevailing forest/fire management hypothesis that higher levels of forest protections are associated with more severe fires based on the RF and linear mixed-effects modeling approaches.
 On the contrary, using over three decades of fire severity data from relatively frequent-fire pine and mixed-conifer forests throughout the western United States, we found support for the opposite conclusion—burn severity tended to be higher in areas with lower levels of protection status (more intense management), after accounting for topographic and climatic conditions in all three model runs.
 Thus, we rejected the prevailing forest management view that areas with higher protection levels burn most severely during wildfires.”